 It might be overlooked, what with the storied eight holes that follow, but the 10th stands alone as the toughest in Tournament history with a 4.31 stroke average.

-And it’s where the Masters has ended in playoffs three of the past five years – including the last two – again the scene of shots and moments etched in Augusta National lore.
+And it’s where the Masters ended in playoffs three times in a five-year span – 2009, 2012, 2013 – again the scene of shots and moments etched in Augusta National lore.

-“I'm sure every time I play the 10th, I won't be able to help but think back to late that Sunday afternoon,” said Adam Scott, who prevailed there last year to become the first Australian to don the Green Jacket.
+“I'm sure every time I play the 10th, I won't be able to help but think back to late that Sunday afternoon,” said Adam Scott, who prevailed there in 2013 to become the first Australian to don the Green Jacket.

 Scott’s duel with Angel Cabrera included a poignant gesture as the two players strode down the 10th fairway after hitting their approach shots.
 Cabrera had found the green, but faced a lengthy putt.
 Scott responded by knocking his shot to 15 feet.